willcrichton/mystro/README.md

 mystro
 ======

-A music conductor using leap motion written in javascript
+A music conductor using leap motion written in javascript.